Should I go to a meeting with HMRC?

-If HMRC open an investigation into your tax or VAT affairs they will almost always ask you to attend an interview.
+If HMRC opens an enquiry into your tax or VAT affairs they will almost always ask you to attend an interview.

-There is no law stating that a taxpayer must attend except in two particular types of tax investigation.
+There is no law stating that a taxpayer must attend except in two particular types of enquiry:

-Under criminal tax investigation you are required to attend an interview, but it is absolutely vital you have legal representation, as it is conducted under the Police and Criminal Evidence Act (PACE) 1984.
+2. Under Section 144 enquiry you are required to attend an interview, but it is absolutely vital you have legal representation, as it is conducted under the Police and Criminal Evidence Act (PACE) 1984.

 Apart from the above types of investigation, you have no legal obligation to attend an interview at their offices or to allow them to come and visit you.

-We will always keep you up to date on how your investigation is progressing but once we have control, HMRC will have no more direct contact with you.
+We will always keep you up to date on how your enquiry is progressing but once we have control, HMRC will have no more direct contact with you.

 The moment you receive a letter from HMRC informing you of their intention to open an investigation is the moment to pick up the phone.